RiteBot Chatbot Platform

 4.3.2.
 We cannot control and have no duty to take any action regarding how you may interpret and use the Content or what actions you may take as a result of having been exposed to the Content.
 You hereby release us from all liability for you having acquired or not acquired Content through the Services.
 We can’t guarantee the identity of any users with whom you interact in using the Services and are not responsible for which users gain access to the platform.

 4.3.3.
 You are responsible for all Content you contribute, in any manner, to the Services, and you represent and warrant you have all rights necessary to do so, in the manner in which you contribute it.
 You will keep all your registration information accurate and current.
 You are responsible for all your activity in connection with the Services.

 4.3.5.
-We have no control over, and assume no responsibility for, the content, accuracy, privacy policies, or practices of or opinions expressed in any third party websites or by any third party that you interact with through the Services.
-In addition, we will not and cannot monitor, verify, censor or edit the content of any third party site or service.
-By using the Services, you release and hold us harmless from any and all liability arising from your use of any third party website or service.
+We have no control over, and assume no responsibility for, the content, accuracy, privacy policies, or practices of or opinions expressed in any third-party websites or by any third party that you interact with through the Services.
+In addition, we will not and cannot monitor, verify, censor or edit the content of any third-party site or service.
+By using the Services, you release and hold us harmless from any liability arising from your use of any third-party website or service.

 4.4 Data Processing, Access and Backups

 4.4.1.
 We may utilize the services of multiple sub-processors to provide the services.